s1m0000n/nlp-hs/README.md

 # Hermes - fast & featureful Haskell NLP library

+⚠️ **This library is very experimental & being actively developed with breaking changes**

 Natural Language Processing tools for Haskell with emphasis on performance

-⚠️ **This library is very experimental & being actively developed with breaking changes**
+Some examples are provided in `app/Main.hs` (to be moved).
+High-level code to check out first is in `src/Pipeline.hs`

 ## Features

+### Language detection

+https://github.com/sigrlami/lanhunch is integrated to pipeline & used when `languages = Auto`.
+Whole language group based on writing is added when predicted.
+Considered unsafe & experimental, so disabled by default.
+This library is to be replaced, because it primarily uses `String` type

 ### Tokenizing